netkv/ebashs/README.md

 # EBASHS
-## This is Ebashs, an attempt to clone GNU Emacs in bash.
+## This is Ebashs, one component of the Bash/Bash operating system.

-A component of the Bash/Bash operating system.
+*… or even better an attempt to clone GNU Emacs in bash.*

 > Note that the readme, may be currently outdated as I am changing the core functioning of Ebashs.